syamkakarla98/Machine_Learning_Course/README.md

 ## What will I learn from this course?
 * How to apply Supervised and Unsupervised algorithms for different applications.
-* Hands on Experience on Machine learning Algorithm.
+* Hands on Experience on Machine learning Algorithms.
-* Developing a real time application in Machine Learning domain.
+* Developing a real time applications in Machine Learning domain.